-There will be a focus on identifying linkages to the Action Plan for Jobs, quantification of supports provided, cost and timelines for delivery.
-There will be a high-level summary and analysis of current levels of activity to promote economic development locally and support enterprises, and which can be the benchmark for local authorities developing their activity in this area.
-Examples of leading practice across the country will be available for use by all local authorities, and will support the development or extension of plans that are supported at local level based on the leading examples in local authorities.
-Recommendations for priority areas for further action by local authorities will be included.
+There is a focus on identifying linkages to the Action Plan for Jobs, quantification of supports provided, and cost of delivery.
+The analysis is accompanied by a high-level summary and analysis of current levels of activity to promote economic development locally and support enterprises, and which can be the benchmark for local authorities developing their activity in this area.
+Examples of leading practice across the country are available for use by all local authorities, and it supports the development or extension of plans that are supported at local level based on the leading examples in local authorities.

-Local authorities will be encouraged to use this database of practices and examples in their development of local strategies to support implementation of Action 6.5 of the Action Plan for Jobs.
+Local authorities are encouraged to use this database of practices and examples in their development of local strategies to support implementation of Action 6.5 of the Action Plan for Jobs.
+It is intended to maintain and update this database on an annual basis.